 Employees who wish to use district facilities after school hours must follow established procedures.
-Sherry Moore, is responsible for scheduling the use of facilities after school hours.
-Contact Director of Operations to request to use school facilities and to obtain information on the fees charged.
+Campus administration is responsible for scheduling the use of facilities after school hours.
+Contact campus administration to request to use school facilities and to obtain information on the fees charged.